Peter G. Morgan (politician)

-Peter G. Morgan (October 21, 1817 – March 15, 1890), born enslaved, after the American Civil War became a nineteenth-century African-American politician from Virginia.
+Peter G. Morgan (October 21, 1817 – March 15, 1890), born enslaved, after the American Civil War became an African-American politician from Virginia.

 Early life

 Of mixed race, Morgan was born a slave in Nottoway County, Virginia, and learned to work with leather.
 A self-taught shoemaker and saddler, he was allowed to hire himself out.
 While still a farm hand and while teaching slaves to read was illegal in the commonwealth, he was known to attach a blue-backed speller to his plow and apply himself to lessons as he worked.

 Career

 As an adult, Morgan made enough money by hiring himself out to purchase his own freedom.
 Under Virginia law, he subsequently obtained title to the members of his family, reportedly paying a thousand dollars to free his wife.

 During the American Civil War, Morgan moved his family to Petersburg, and at its conclusion under the Alexandria Constitution of 1864, freed the members of his family who had legally been his slaves.

 Morgan ran a saloon in Petersburg and soon became one of the leaders among its African-American community.
 He served on the school board, as well as the city council through the 1880s.
 In late 1868 he and others established the Petersburg Relief Association, which had separate black and white boards of directors.
 Since they believed whites received more assistance, on January 19, 1869, Morgan and others formed the Impartial Relief Association, with Morgan as president.
 He also helped found the People's Savings Bank in Petersburg, which failed in the 1870s, possibly because of the Panic of 1873.

 In 1867, Petersburg's voters elected Morgan as one of their two representatives to the Virginia Constitutional Convention of 1868.
 Their other delegate was white Republican James H. Platt.

 Following the Convention, Petersburg's voters elected Morgan to two terms in the Virginia House of Delegates, for 1869/70, and 1870/71.

 Morgan was initially prosperous during the post war years, but he lost his savings in a failed bank.
 Nevertheless, he was able to leave his Petersburg house and lot bought in 1871 to his children.